floroz/blog-posts/how-to-create-custom-lint-rule-markdown-mdx/README.md

 **Congratulation!**

-Our custom rule has been correctly applied both to Markdown and MDX!
+Your custom rule has been correctly applied both to Markdown and MDX!

 [Back to Top](#table-of-contents)